-A federal law called the Emergency Medical Treatment and Active Labor Act (EMTALA) requires almost all hospitals to provide treatment to all patients who need emergency medical treatment regardless of whether the patients have health insurance.
-Read on to learn more about this law and how it works.
+In this article, we'll discuss a federal law called the Emergency Medical Treatment and Active Labor Act (EMTALA), which requires almost all hospitals to provide treatment to patients who need emergency medical treatment, regardless of whether the patient has health insurance.

 No. EMTALA is an extremely patient-friendly law.
-As long as the patient goes onto hospital property, including the parking lot, sidewalk, driveway, or other areas within 250 yards of the main hospital buildings and requests emergency treatment, EMTALA requires the hospital to provide emergency treatment.
+As long as the patient goes onto hospital property—including the parking lot, sidewalk, driveway, or other areas within 250 yards of the main hospital buildings—and requests emergency treatment, EMTALA requires the hospital to provide that treatment.

-Even if a patient who is on hospital property does not specifically request emergency treatment, EMTALA requires the hospital to provide emergency treatment if a prudent lay person would believe, based on the patient's appearance or behavior, that the patient needs emergency examination or treatment.
+Even if a patient on hospital property does not specifically request emergency care, EMTALA requires the hospital to provide treatment if a prudent lay person would believe, based on the patient's appearance or behavior, that the patient needs emergency examination or treatment.

-An emergency medical condition is a problem that has arisen very quickly (known as an acute condition) in which the patient's symptoms are so severe that failing to give the patient immediate medical attention could reasonably be expected to 1) place the patient’s health (or, with respect to a pregnant woman, the health of the woman or her unborn child) in serious jeopardy, 2) cause serious impairment to the patient’s bodily functions, or 3) cause serious dysfunction of any bodily organ or part.
+An emergency medical condition is a problem that has arisen quickly (also known as an "acute condition") and for which the patient's symptoms are so severe that failing to give immediate medical attention could reasonably be expected to:

-The law has a second definition of emergency medical condition that applies to pregnant women who are having contractions in the emergency room (i.e., a woman in active labor).
-In that case, an emergency medical condition exists if 1) there is not enough time to safely transfer the woman to another hospital before delivery, and 2) transferring the woman may pose a threat to the health or safety of the woman or the unborn child.
+The law has a second definition of "emergency medical condition" that applies to pregnant women who are having contractions in the emergency room (i.e., a woman in active labor).
+In that case, an emergency medical condition exists if:

-A hospital cannot just transfer a non-stabilized emergency patient anywhere.
-In order for the transfer to be legal, the hospital must first attempt to stabilize the patient as much as possible within the limits of its capabilities, and then may only transfer the patient, along with the patient's medical records, to another hospital that has agreed to take the patient.
+A hospital cannot transfer a non-stabilized emergency patient just anywhere.
+In order for the transfer to be lawful, the hospital must first attempt to stabilize the patient as much as possible within the limits of its capabilities, and then may only transfer the patient, along with the patient's medical records, to another hospital that has agreed to take the patient.

-If a denial of treatment lead to further injury, illness, or death of the patient, it's possible to recover damages similar to those in a medical malpractice claim.
-Under EMTALA, the patient may recover, "those damages available for personal injury under the law of the State in which the hospital is located, and such equitable relief as is appropriate."
+If a denial of emergency treatment leads to greater harm or death, the EMTALA states that the patient may recover, "those damages available for personal injury under the law of the State in which the hospital is located, and such equitable relief as is appropriate."